iaulike/SQL-for-multiplying-matrices/README.md

 # SQL-for-multiplying-matrices

-This gets the 3,5 element of the matrix multiplication:
+This SQL snippet I wrote gets the 3,5 element of the matrix multiplication of A and B:

 SELECT A.row_num, B.col_num, sum(A.value * B.value)